nicoring/SDType/readme.md

 This is based on the package, which can be found here http://wifo5-21.informatik.uni-mannheim.de:8080/DBpediaTypeCompletionService/

-This package of scripts allows to generate types for untyped instances in DBpedia, as described in [1].
+This package of scripts allows to generate types for untyped instances in DBpedia, as described in [Paulheim and Bizer: Type Inference on Noisy RDF Data.
+In: International Semantic Web Conference (ISWC), 2013][1].
 To produce the types, please perform the following steps:

-1. Get the mappingbased-properties.nt and instance-types.nt files from the DBpedia download page [2], and store them in a local folder.
+1. Get the mappingbased-properties.nt and instance-types.nt files from the [DBpedia download page][2], and store them in a local folder.

 2. Put the local folder name in the Java program NT2CSV.java, and run the Java program.
 It produces two output files.